dmarkey/python-athena-udf/README.md

 `arguments` contains a list of arguments given to the function.
 Can be more than 1 with different types.

-If you package the above into a zip, with dependencies and name your lambda function `my-kambda` you can then run it from the athena console like so:
+If you package the above into a zip, with dependencies and name your lambda function `my-lambda` you can then run it from the athena console like so:

 ```sql
 USING EXTERNAL FUNCTION my_udf(col1 varchar) RETURNS varchar LAMBDA 'athena-test'